women in red top standing and icons explaining symptoms of menopause

 Menopause Symptoms: Understanding the Changes in a Woman's Body

-Posted by Aditi Madan on
+Posted by Divyansh Bajaj on

 Menopause is a natural phase in a woman's life that marks the end of her reproductive years.
 During this transition, the body undergoes various hormonal changes that can lead to a range of symptoms.
 Understanding these symptoms is crucial for women to navigate this stage with greater ease.
 Let's explore some common menopause symptoms and strategies for managing them.